fennel-ai/client/docs/pages/concepts/source.md

 This is usually handled by a technique called [Watermarking](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-102/) where max out of order delay is specified.
 This max out of order delay of a source is called `lateness` in Fennel, and once specified at source level, is respected automatically by each downstream pipeline.
-In this example, by setting `lateness` as `1d`, we are telling Fennel that once it sees a data with timestamp `t`, it will never see data with timestamp older than `t-1 day` and if it does see older data, it's free to discard it.

 ## Schema Matching

+Fennel has a strong typing system and all ingested data is evaluated against declared types.
+See [Fennel types](/api-reference/data-types) to see the full list of types supported by Fennel.
+Once data has been parsed in the given type, from then onwards, there is no type casting/coercion anywhere else so downstream users can rely on all data to match the contract of the declared typed.

-Once Fennel obtains data from a source (usually as json string), the data needs to be parsed to extract and validate all the schema fields.
+Once Fennel obtains data from a source, the data is parsed to extract and validate all the schema fields.
 Fennel expects the names of the fields in the dataset to match the schema of ingested json string.
 In this example, it is expected that the `user` table in Postgres will have at least four columns -`uid`, `city`, `country`, and `update_time` with appropriate types.
 Note that the postgres table could have many more columns too - they are simply ignored.
 If ingested data doesn't match with the schema of the Fennel dataset, the data